judekurn/judekurn.github.io/docs/teach/digital_data_social_science.md

 By the end of this class, you should be able to (1) read, create, open, modify, and save files; and (2) work with data in the form of Pandas dataframes.
 >Chapter 7 “files” from Python for Everyone
 >
->Watch Daniel Chen’s SciPy 2016 tutorial [Introduction to Pandas](https://www.youtube.com/watch?v=dye7rDktJ2E).
+>Watch Daniel Chen’s SciPy 2016 tutorial ["Introduction to Pandas."](https://www.youtube.com/watch?v=dye7rDktJ2E)

 ## Session 6: WEB SCRAPING AND CRAWLING
 By the end of this class, you should be able to (1) understand more complex HTML markup, (2) explain how CSS works, (3) understand how to collect data from websites by scraping or using Application Programming Interfaces (API), and (4) put your new knowledge of HTML and CSS to work in developing your web scraper that also crawls.